neulab/ExplainaBoard/dataset/cws_ctb/README.md

 ### Format
 The ``.csv`` is the most common format for CWS datasets, which always keep the dataset in three columns: tokens, true-tags, and predicted-tags, separated by space.
+Different sentences are separated with a blank line.

 ### Split
-CTB offer the official training, dev, and testing set.
+CTB provides a split of training, development, and testing set.

 ## Reference